 - Churn/whisk the curds adding a little water if too thick, add turmeric, jeera powder and required salt, and bring to a boil.
 The curd splits into whey or curdles if exposed to high heat, hence cook only on a low flame throughout.
 Whisk frequently .

-- Add the soaked dhal and rice to the grated coconut, ginger, jeera, peppercorn, 2 curry leaves and the green chilli and grind to a paste.
+- Add the soaked dal and rice to the grated coconut, ginger, jeera, peppercorn, 2 curry leaves and the green chili and grind to a paste.
 Keep aside

 - Once the curd begins to simmer, add the coconut paste.
 Boil for 2- 3 minutes on low flame.
 The rice in the paste will help it thicken.
 Add the capsicum.
 Remove from the stove.